-There is always a temptation when travelling the world to try and take in as much as possible in as quick a time as possible.
+There is always a temptation when travelling the world to stuff your itinerary with as much as possible, to try and take in as much as you can in as quick a time as you can.
 I get it, I really do.

-Planning your first round the world trip or backpacking adventure is exciting.
+Planning your first gap year or backpacking adventure is exciting.
+There is no feeling like it.
 There is always just so much you want to see and do.
-The thrill of adventure, the excitement of seeing new places.
+The promise of the ultimate freedom, the thrill of adventure, the excitement of seeing new places.
 It can often overcome you and you can very easily get swept up in it all.
 You can very easily get carried away and make the same basic mistake that the vast majority of first time backpackers make.

 Trying to fit way too much into far too little time.

 It happens all the time.
 Backpackers set off and try and fill their itinerary full to bursting.
 They will hop off a plane, leave the airport just long enough to get the stamp in their passport and then they will consider that country ‘done’.
 They may only have a month off, but they’ll still try and fit an entire round the world trip into it.

 Sure it’s possible to travel the world in a few months.
 Phileas Fogg did it in 80 days, right?
 But you’ll only ever see a snapshot of each country or continent you visit, you will rush through the places you do see, and will spend half of your time in transit or exhausted.
 You may see a lot, but you will miss a whole lot more.

 “On average I only ever suggest spending one month minimum, and I do mean minimum, per country.”